doomlab/shiny-server/MOTE Blogdown/content/chiV.md

 # Example

 Individuals were polled about their number of friends (low, medium, high) and their number of kids (1, 2, 3+) to determine if there was a relationship between friend groups and number of children, as we might expect that those with more children may have less time for friendship maintaining activities.
-The data is included at [GitHub](https://github.com/doomlab/shiny-server/tree/master/MOTE/examples).
+The data are available on [GitHub](https://github.com/doomlab/shiny-server/tree/master/MOTE/examples).
 Example output from JASP, SPSS, and SAS are shown below.

 **JASP**
 ![Chi-square JASP](https://raw.githubusercontent.com/doomlab/shiny-server/master/MOTE/examples/chisq%20JASP.png)